ALAIN RICHER, Artistic Director, Director of The Addams Family & Set Designer

-For Mainstage: Sweeney Todd, Legally Blonde, and Hairspray.
+For Mainstage: Sweeney Todd, Legally Blonde, Hairspray, Footloose, Rent, and Anything Goes.
 Other credits include John and Jen (LOC Productions), Crazy for You and A New Brain (Queen’s Musical Theatre), Beauty and the Beast (Fallen Rock Productions), and The 25th Annual Putnam County Spelling Bee (Lock and Keynote Productions).
 Shari is the musical director and a founding member of Open Corps, a collaborative theatre ensemble, with whom she has developed and music directed Jacques Brel is Alive and Well…, The Soldier’s Tale, Pictures at an Exhibition, and Children’s Corner.
 Her original cabaret musical, “WAKE”, written and performed with Chris Jackman, premiered with Gros Morne Summer Music in summer ’14 and toured Northern Ontario with the LaSalle Theatre.
 Shari is also a music director for Acting Up Stage’s One Song Glory, an annual youth training program and cabaret, and is a teacher in the Kids division at Randolph Academy.
 She is the founder of Lock and Keynote Productions, a company dedicated to producing musical theatre camps in Northern Ontario and Western Newfoundland.

-This is Martine’s fifth show with Mainstage and she is thrilled to be working with them once again.
+This is Martine’s ninth show with Mainstage and she is thrilled to be working with them once again.
 She has worked as a production manager, assistant stage manager costume designer, and head of wardrobe.
 Most recently, she was the costume designer for an independent short film.
 Martine graduated from Queen’s University with a B.A.
 (Honors) in Drama and Film in 2012 and from the University of Toronto with a Masters in Drama, Theatre and Performance Studies in 2013.

 MARIANNA ROSATO, Stage Manager